gerardVM/ninja-vpn/README.md

 - Because of the multiuser implementation, some infrastructure like a bucket for resources, a bucket for the backend and a SES service for the sender email need to be set in advance.
 The configuration that defines those resources can be found in the common.yaml file.

-- Because AWS restrictions over sending emails, recipient emails will be automatically modified and will have the following format: `example+<aws-region>@example.com`.
-This implies that just email providers that support this feature will be able to receive the configuration emails.

 ## Contributing

 Pull requests are welcome